Perpetual-Altruism-Ltd/myNFT-Bridge/README.md

 $ npm run test
 ```

-Update truffle-config.js with your credentials
+Update truffle-config.js with your credentials and network data
 ```
 networks : {
  rinkeby: {